strongjz/aws-container-devsecops/content/pipeline/_index.md

 weight: 40
 ---

-{{% children  %}}

-CI/CD - Images should be scanned for CVE’s

-Automating your build pipelines
-Visibility
-Troubleshooting
-Defect Remediation
-Build small autonomous pieces
-Black Duck Hub and JFrog Xray

-CI/CD
+## Running Rules for CI/CD

-Maintain a code repository
+- Maintain a code repository
-Automate the build
+- Automate the build
-Keep the build fast
+- Keep the build fast
-Make the build self-testing
+- Make the build self-testing
-Commit early, commit often
+- Commit early, commit often
-Every commit gets built
+- Every commit to the mainline gets built
-Everyone can see the results of the build
+- Everyone can see the results of the build
-Automate the deployment
+- Automate the deployment

+## Things to Secure the Container Pipeline

-Secure Pipelines
+- Secure Pipelines
+- Image scanning
-Signed Images
+- Signed Images
-Verify Trusted Images
+- Verify Trusted Images
-Kickoff Security Assessment
+- Kickoff Security Assessment

-CI/CD - AWS Codepipeline/Build
-Stages for Code pipeline
+## AWS CI/CD

+We are going to deploy a pipeline with AWS Services

-Build - Build golang example applications, in a docker container and stores it in the AWS ECR
+**Build** - Build our golang example applications, in a docker container and stores it in the AWS ECR

-Invoke - Runs the Go Report Static Code analysis
+**Invoke** - Runs the Go Report Static Code analysis

-Test - runs any tests in the golang example applications
+**Test** - runs any tests in the golang example applications

-Deploy - deploys the application via Code build, aws eks cli and kubectl
+**Deploy** - deploys the application via Code build, aws eks cli and kubectl